 It was the first time in 13 years that anyone had heard Britney Spears speak openly about her long-standing conservatorship.
 Over the course of a 24-minute hearing statement, the pop star spoke clearly and passionately about the abuses she's faced under this contract: She described being forced to work seven days a week without breaks, taking Lithium against her will or consent, and having to keep in an IUD despite wanting to expand her family.

-And while many have spent years speculating over Spears' freedom — a cause that was renewed in March when she asked for her father, Jamie Spears, to be completely removed as her conservator — it wasn't until last week when she was able to detail in no uncertain terms how far her father's control over her image and body really extended.
+And while many have spent years speculating over Spears' freedom — a cause that was renewed in March when she asked for her father, Jamie Spears, to be completely removed as her conservator — it wasn't until in July when she was able to detail in no uncertain terms how far her father's control over her image and body really extended.

 In the wake of the #FreeBritney movement, Hollywood is also going through a reckoning.
 It wasn't just Spears who came up at a time when Hollywood power brokers like her father controlled young teen girl pop stars' physical images.
 The positioning of young celebrities as proud virgins, and the messaging that one's virginity equated to one's innate "goodness" and worth, hit a fever pitch in the late '90s and early '00s.
 And the perpetuation of this manufactured standard only added to America's obsession with women's virginity, pitting pop stars against one another based on the decisions they made with their bodies.